turntabl/Docs/source/index.html.md

 ```

-This endpoint is used to assess log vacation hours
+This endpoint is used to assess logged vacation hours

 ### HTTP Request